JATOS/JATOS_docs/versioned_docs/version-3.8.1/Overview/Papers-Citing-JATOS.md

 **Please complete our short [survey](https://forms.gle/Jtjw4LxpyWVFEtG17) on how (much) you use JATOS (ca. 3 min).
 It’s very important for us!**

 ### 2023
+Schreiner, M.R., Hütter, M. (2023) The Influence of Social Status on Memory: No Evidence for Effects of Social Status on Event Element Binding. *Social Cognition*  [DOI](https://doi.org/10.1521/soco.2023.41.5.447)

 Vandendaele, A., & Grainger, J. (2023).
 Lexical competition in the flankers task revised. *PLoS one* [DOI](https://doi.org/10.1371/journal.pone.0285292)

 Labaronne, M., Ferreri, L. & Plancher, G. (2023) How do intentions modulate the effect of working memory on long-term memory? *Psychon Bull Rev*.
 [DOI](https://doi.org/10.3758/s13423-023-02381-4)